praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 version: "v0.5 (Supplement S1 Integrated, Math Corrected)"
 date: "April 2026"
 math: true
-note: "Figures omitted from this Markdown edition — see the HTML version or the plots/ directory in the repository for all 10 simulation figures."
+figures: "Figures omitted from this Markdown edition.
+See the HTML version or plots/ directory for all embedded figures.
+Figure captions are retained inline as [Figure: ...] markers."
+data: "extended_results.json, routing_results.json — full simulation data available in the repository."
 ---

 # Adaptive Utility Agents: A Framework for Self-Optimizing AI Systems